-Rapid charge points are essential to support Londoners and businesses to make the switch from diesel to electric and charge their vehicle in as little as half an hour.
-Standard charging points, in comparison, take between four and eight hours.
+Rapid charge points are essential to support Londoners and businesses to make the switch from diesel to electric.
+They allow high mileage users, such as taxi drivers, freight and fleet operators, to quickly charge their electric vehicle.

 Charging points for residents

 Alongside rapid charge points, the Mayor is working with London Councils to install slower standard charge points on residential streets, including retrofitting lamp columns.
 These will help Londoners who cannot charge an EV at their home.

 25 boroughs expressed an interest in participating and have been allocated around £4.5m funding.
 Londoners wanting to switch to an EV should write to their local council to request a charge point near their home.

 EV Infrastructure Taskforce

 The Mayor’s EV Infrastructure Taskforce brings together representatives from business, energy, infrastructure, government and London boroughs.

 One year after its launch the Taskforce have published a Delivery Plan with recommendations around how, when and where to increase London's electric vehicle infrastructure up until 2025.